 Answer- Many parents get anxious when their child won’t drink milk.
-Main concern is requirement of Calcium, Vitamin D and protein intake.
+The main concern is the requirement of Calcium, Vitamin D, and protein intake.
 You can try adding various health drinks to the milk or give alternatives like fruit pudding, custard, smoothies, curds, yogurts, cheese etc. Disguise it in your child’s normal meal.
 Don’t worry as these nutrients can be made available through other food items too like fortified cereals and juices, green leafy vegetables etc.

-Question- My child eats too much sweets- what to do?
+Question- My child eats too many sweets- what to do?

 Answer- Too much sugar is bad for kids.
 Try not to give it with every meal or as a reward whenever he does something good.
 Avoid processed foods, sodas, ban sugary cereals and bring plain cereals and give with milk, pay attention to natural sweeteners, give plain yogurt instead of flavoured, give fresh fruits instead of canned ones.